-In accordance with Government Auditing Standards, my procedures included a review of the prior year audit recommendations.
+In accordance with Government Auditing Standards, my procedures included a review of all prior year recommendations including findings.
 There were no prior year findings.

 ACKNOWLEDGEMENT

 I received the complete cooperation of all the officials of the school and I greatly appreciate the courtesies extended to me.